Moustamid/PHP-MVC/README.md

 # PHP-MVC
-This is a custom object oriented PHP MVC framework + a scalebel application
+This is a custom object oriented PHP MVC framework .

 # Status : On going project :